Aahil13/The-JS-Guide/docs/Events.md

 ## Event Handling

 1. **Event Object:** An event object is created when an event occurs.
-This object contains information about the event, such as the type of event and the element it occurred on.
+An event object contains information about the event, such as its type and its element.

    ```javascript
    button.addEventListener("click", function (event) {